frudas24/drive-2.0-spike/README.md

 ## Authemticating

 * client.js superseeded by platform.js - seems to do the same things, re loading APIs.
 What is the key difference?
-  * seems to be a subset - perhaps loads faster?
-    * almost 100K less.
-(6 requests vs 11 requests, 138K vs 239K transferred to load scripts)
+    * almost 80K more, compared to bare client
-* apparently auth was superseeded by auth2
+* ~~apparently auth was superseeded by auth2~~
-  * ~~seems to require scopes to be comma separated~~ docs say, but API works with spaces
-  * no immediate/non-immediate option in the api docs
-  * [a comment on SO](http://stackoverflow.com/questions/22086301/gapi-auth-signout-not-working-im-lost) suggests logout does not work from localhost
+  * not good enough for our use, intended for apps that have a mandatory button to sign people in. it does not support immediate/non-immediate access and does not allow us to set a login_hint. completely broken on safari if we try to do it without clicking on a button.
+However, it seems that the underlying implementation is done using auth, so auth now has some interesting arguments we can use
+  * login_hint: ID of the user we prefer to authorise, in case of multiple logged in. will force people to spin in the dialog until the right one is chosen
+  * authuser: -1 forces the user choice (switch user effectively) in case of multiple users logged in
     * if several accounts are logged in at the moment, this shows a dialog to select.
 If a single is logged on, no dialog is shown even after log-out
-  * disconnect seems to work to force a dialog - but will this also get people to lose the app in the 'new' menu on drive? - how does it behave for GAM?
+  * [a comment on SO](http://stackoverflow.com/questions/22086301/gapi-auth-signout-not-working-im-lost) suggests logout does not work from localhost
 * when drive.file access is requested by the app, then the OAUTH2 dialog still shows a permissions page asking for offline access??? if the drive.file is not asked by the app, then a much more sensible error message shows - can we work on this only?
   * ['generally we do not recommend drive-initiated authorization'](https://developers.google.com/drive/web/auth/drive-initiated-auth)
 * how to we refresh tokens using auth2?